Kakar0t333/SQL-PROJECT/README.md

 This project involves SQL analysis of a music industry dataset using pgAdmin.
 The goal is to extract valuable insights and trends from the dataset by solving a series of SQL queries categorized into different levels of difficulty: Easy, Moderate and Advanced.
+The dataset used in this project includes information about customers, invoices, tracks, artists, and genres.
+It is structured to allow for comprehensive analysis, enabling queries that range from simple data retrieval to complex multi-table joins.